GStreamer/gstreamer/sdk-building-from-source-using-cerbero.md

 #### Android

-You can cross-compile the SDK for Android from a Linux host using the configuration file `config/cross-android.cbc`.
+You can cross-compile GStreamer for Android from a Linux host using the configuration file `config/cross-android.cbc`.
 Replace all the previous commands with: